Major bank to cut mortgage rates tomorrow

 Barclays said it will reduce rates on selected products by up to 0.20 percentage points across its residential purchase and remortgage range.

-The bank said the move followed a “volatile” period in the swap markets.
+The bank added that the move followed a “volatile” period in the swap markets.
 Swap rates are used by lenders to price mortgages.

 In recent weeks, major lenders have been hiking a selection of mortgage rates, citing the swap rate environment.

-The Bank of England recently reduced the base interest rate to 4.75%, a quarter-point cut, marking the second time interest rates have been cut this year.
+The Bank of England recently reduced the base interest rate to 4.75 per cent, a quarter-point cut, marking the second time interest rates have been cut this year.

 However, finance experts are expecting rates to reduce more gradually than previously expected amid the wider economic environment.